Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Introduction and brief historical survey

-The main invariant, besides the $p$-class group, is the $\G$-module ${\mathcal R}_K$ whose order is (up to an obvious factor) the classical $p$-adic regulator given by the $p$-adic analytic formulas, from the pioneering work of Kubota--Leopoldt on $p$-adic $\BL$-functions, then that of Amice--Fresnel--Barsky (see e.g., \cite{Fre}), Coates, Ribet and many other; see a survey in \cite{Gra3} and a lecture in \cite{Rib0} where is used the beginnings of the concept of $p$-adic pseudo-measures of Mazur, developed by Serre \cite{CRAS}).
-At this time was stated the Iwasawa formalism of the Main Conjecture by Greenberg \cite{Gree1,Gree2} after Iwasawa \cite{Iwa} and annihilation theorems.
-We have discussed in \cite{Gra9} and \cite{Gra66} the behavior of $\CR_K$ when $p \to \infty$
+The order of the group ${\mathcal R}_K$ is (up to an obvious factor) the classical $p$-adic regulator which intervenes in the $p$-adic analytic formulas due to the pioneering works of Kubota--Leopoldt on $p$-adic $\BL$-functions, then that of Amice--Fresnel--Barsky (e.g., \cite{Fre}), Coates, Ribet and many other; see a survey in \cite{Gra3} and a lecture in \cite{Rib0} where is used the beginnings of the concept of $p$-adic pseudo-measures of Mazur, developed by Serre \cite{CRAS}).
+See in \cite{Gra66,Gra9} more complete studies and conjectures about $\CR_K$ and $\CT_K$.

-The idea of definition of the $\varphi$-objects owes a lot to the work of Leopoldt \cite{15Leo,16Leo} and their writing in french by Oriat in \cite{17Or,18Or}.
-We may give an overview of the relations that exist between the two notions of $\varphi$-objects and some of their properties, as follows, where we use obvious definitions (from Section \ref{subI2}) of abelian characters (a character denoted $\psi$ is irreducible of degree $1$, $\varphi$ is the $p$-adic character above $\psi$, $\chi$ is the rational character above $\varphi$ whose kernel in $\Gal(\Q^\ab/\Q)$ fixes the field $K_\chi$; then $G_\chi = \langle \sigma_\chi \rangle = \Gal(K_\chi/\Q)$ is of order $g_\chi$, the order of $\psi$, so $K_\chi/\Q$ is cyclic of degree $g_\chi$).
+At this time was stated the Iwasawa formalism of the Main Conjecture by Greenberg \cite{Gree1, Gree2} after Iwasawa \cite{Iwa}.